cockroachlabs/open-sourced-interview-process/MarketingExercises.md

 ## **Title: Blog Content & Collaboration**

-- **Objective:** The purpose of the exercise is to see how you work across teams and we will be leveraging the blog as a medium to discuss this.
-You will be tasked with extracting information from the interviewer (in this case, the Chief People Officer) and then will be asked to use this info to create an outline for a blog post.
+- **Objective:** TYou will be tasked with extracting information from the interviewer (in this case, the Chief People Officer) and then will be asked to use this info to create an outline for a blog post.
 The topic of the post will be provided once onsite, but it will surround Cockroach Labs values, so please take a look at our careers page.